Framartin/spatial-pred-R/README.md

 1. Definition of in-sample and out-of-sample prediction in the spatial case.
 Using its notations (eg. for the sub-spatial weight matrix).
 Proposed new predictors for the LAG model.
 Extended here to SDM model (and to SAC model, with warning ; to be confirmed).
 2. Description of the previous version of `predict.sarlm()`.
 The `pred.sarlm` class may have to change.
 3. Using its notations for new predictors.
 Using a different approach for predictors: for `mixed` models we include WX in the X matrix object.
 Our goal is to include this custom function `sppred()` into the `predict.sarlm()` framework.
 4. Prediction with a log-transformed variable on SEM model.
-TODO
+Anti-log transformation is biased: proposal of 4 other predictors to correct (partially or completely) this bias
 5. TODO
 6. TODO: BPn predictor for SEM model?